mk-fg/magnus/README.rst

   - Win-Alt-f: freeze-toggle what's currently under cursor in half of the window
   - Win-Alt-Ctrl-f: same as freeze-toggle above, but with 2s delay (-d/--freeze-key-delay option)

+Functionality for all these keys is also available via dropdowns/buttons in window header bar.